Woman turning trash into rainbow-art for a good cause - KVIA

 Click here for updates on this story

-LAWRENCE, KS (WESH) — If you spend any time in Lawrence, Kansas, these days, you will likely see a rainbow.
+LAWRENCE, KS (KMBC) — If you spend any time in Lawrence, Kansas, these days, you will likely see a rainbow.
 And this one has nothing to do with rain.

 Sara Gillum is a stay-at-home mother of two who said she found she had a lot of time on her hands once the pandemic hit.
 She also had a lot of anxiety.